initgrep-com/initgrep.blog/_postCollection/javascript/angular/handle-side-effects-in-angular-ngrx.md

  A pure component has an immutable input and produces the events as output.
 These components are essentially dumb and most of the computations are done outside of it.
 A pure component has a single responsibility similar to *pure functions*.

-Now, If the components are not doing any computations, most of the computations and side-effects would be moved inside the services.
-That is the first-hand use of angular services.
+Now, If the components are not doing any computations, most of the computations and side-effects would be moved to the services.
+In fact, that is the first-hand use of angular services.
 It is easy to inject them into components and perform various computations.

 Now here are a few things you should consider -